paulbruwer/productionInventoryApplication/README.md

 # Description

 Production inventory application.
-This app is meant to easy the recording and tracking of goods production in a small factory environment.
+This is an easy to use and compact web application designed to simplify the tracking of goods production in a small production environment.

 The app logs:
 incoming raw materials.